 6. Mobile Commerce

-I can’t make a list of 2020 app trends without mentioning mobile commerce.
-This trend has been dominating 2018, 2019, and will continue to thrive in 2020.
+I can’t make a list of 2024 app trends without mentioning mobile commerce.
+This trend has been dominating for years, and will continue trending upward for the foreseeable future.

 It seems like everyone is leveraging mobile apps to increase revenue.
 From large retailers to individual content creators and personal brands, there is plenty of money to be made in this space.

 Mobile ecommerce functionality is a top feature for mobile app resellers to showcase during client pitches.
 It seems like every day another business is launching an app to drive sales.